analythium/tryr/README.md

   - log it as a SUCCESS with a generic 200 message
   - return the object as is (default status code 200 assumed)

-Messages are handled by the `msg` function.
-Here is how you can add a preroute hook.
-Here we add a logger to print incoming request info (HTTP method and route) to STDOUT.
-For the sake of better ingest the logs we can set the logging type to JSON and the timestamp precision to 6 digits.
+Log messages are handled by the `msg` function.
+Here is how you can add a preroute hook: we add a logger to print incoming request info (HTTP method and route) to STDOUT.
+For the sake of better ingesting the logs we can set the logging type to JSON (or CSV) and the timestamp precision to 6 digits.

 ``` r
 Sys.setenv(